 Special Educational Needs and Disability (SEND) and Inclusion Policy

-Golborne and Maxilla Children Centre (hereafter referred to as “G&M”) is committed to creating a friendly and warm environment that welcomes everyone equally, offering an inclusive curriculum in our educational provision, and to working together with parents to support their child’s learning.
+Golborne and Maxilla Federation (hereafter referred to as “G&M”) is committed to creating a friendly and warm environment that welcomes everyone equally, offering an inclusive curriculum in our educational provision, and to working together with parents to support their child’s learning.
 We recognise that children learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 Statistics show that one in five children, at some time in their school career, may experience difficulties that affect their learning over the long or the short term.
 By receiving additional support at the appropriate time, most children make good progress and do not need long term help.
 We are committed to providing early support and intervention to remove barriers to learning.
-We are recognised and supported by the Local Authority as providers of an Enhanced Local Offer for SEN. This policy clarifies how we implement inclusive practice and procedures to support the children and families we work with.
+We are recognised and funded by the Local Authority as providers of an Early Years Resource base for SEN. This policy clarifies how we implement inclusive practice and procedures to support the children and families we work with.
 It has been written with regard to the Special Educational Needs and Disability Code of Practice (2014) and the Equality Act (2010).

-Provision for children with additional needs is the responsibility of everyone in G&M. Veronica Hilliard is the Head Teacher and SENDco of Golborne and Maxilla Children’s Centre.
+Provision for children with additional needs is the responsibility of everyone in G&M. Veronica Hilliard is the Head Teacher and SENDco of Golborne and Maxilla Federation, Begona Toral is assistant SENDco.
 Danny Gebremariam is the Governor with responsibility for children with SEND.
 Confidentiality is paramount.
 However, in the best interests of the children, appropriate professionals will share information on a “need to know” basis.

 All children, regardless of additional need, are admitted in accordance with our published admission criteria (see Admissions Policy).